Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

   | _ ->
     None
 ```
-Here we using F#'s pattern matching to look for the expected shape of a product and mapping the values of the fields of that product into a `Product` instance.
+Since a value of type `Json` is just another discriminated union, we use pattern matching to look for the expected shape of a product in the JSON and map the values of the fields of that product into a `Product` instance.
 Because we know that `Product` must be an object, we match against `JObject product` where `product` has type `Map<string, Json>` which itself can be traversed using `Map` functions such as `Map.tryFind` to find the specific fields of the `Product`.

-Notice that we choose here to return `Option<Product>` but we could have chosen to return `Result<Product, string>` instead as follows:
+Notice that we choose to return `Option<Product>` but we could have chosen to return `Result<Product, string>` instead:
 ```fsharp
 let parseProduct (value: Json) : Result<Product, string> =
   match value with